scriptjacker/Reports-Articles-List/Android/Content-providers/README.md

 ### If you think its exported or vulnerable then simply try to access it and same with other components and then create a PoC app and done :)

+#### There can be android:grantUriPermissions="true" also other then exported.
+If exported=flase stil we can take advantage of granturi

+grantUriPermissions - This indicates that any third-party entity can still gain temporary read/write access to the content provider's data.

 **1.** Misconfigured Content Provider leads steal cookie and download malicious file  - https://hackerone.com/reports/876192

 2. Client all request response leakage - https://hackerone.com/reports/56002